Last Updated on April 6, 2023 by Matt

 3. Turn off the lights and other components that drain the battery (risk-free)

 Related to the above, you want to make sure that your battery can be used for your performance as much as possible, and for auxiliary functions as little as possible.

-For maximum speed, just make sure your lights are turned off during the day, or if you’re riding in a very well lit area.
+For maximum speed, just make sure your scooter’s lights are turned off during the day, or potentially turned off if you’re riding in a very well-lit area.

-The same applies to the other resources that require energy in your scooter, like for example the bluetooth.
+The same applies to the other resources that require energy in your scooter.

 4. Reduce the load (risk-free)